systemd/mkosi/mkosi/resources/mkosi.md

   attach the image to the virtual machine as a CD-ROM device.
 Takes a boolean.
 Defaults to `no`.

+`QemuBios=`, `--qemu-bios=`

+: When used with the `qemu` verb, this option specifies whether to use the BIOS firmware instead of the UEFI firmware.
+Takes a boolean.
+  Defaults to `no`.

 `QemuArgs=`

 : Space-delimited list of additional arguments to pass when invoking